 Verizon has the best coverage nationwide for travelers, and is frequently referenced as the top choice for mobile folks.
 However, you can frequently experience slower speeds with them when in popular areas, as so many nomads rely on them.
 If you’re traveling across the country, having Verizon in your arsenal is highly recommended.

-- Legacy Unlimited Plan – Back in 2014, we assumed liability of a grandfathered in unlimited Verizon account (a plan that retired in 2011, it’s truly unlimited – no throttling, no network management) and use it often with Verizon’s Inseego 8800L ($199.99 – released in Oct 2018, provided by Inseego) or an embedded cellular router.
-We also pay a little extra turn off Verizon’s video throttling so we can get full 4K.
-The total cost is $55/month.
+- Legacy Unlimited Plan – Back in 2014, we assumed liability of a grandfathered in unlimited Verizon account (a plan that retired in 2011, it’s truly unlimited – no throttling, no network management).
+We typically use a cellular embedded router (see below).
+We also pay a little extra to turn off Verizon’s video throttling so we can get full 4K.
+The total cost is $75/month.

 - Sorry.
-This sweet plan is pretty much difficult/impossible to obtain these days, although there are 3rd party rental vendors left that rent or lease lines (we have them listed in our Unlimited Guide.)
+This sweet plan has been pretty much difficult/impossible to acquire since early 2018, although there are 3rd party rental vendors left that rent or lease lines (we have them listed in our Verizon Unlimited Vendor Guide).

 We currently have two plans:

-- Unlimited Plus – We keep one of our smartphones on this plan that provides 10GB of high speed hotspot (along with several family members – this keeps our costs down).
-But our main AT&T internet source is a couple hotspot lines that are just $20 extra a month (they used to be $20, but in early 2019 they changed this plan around for business accounts).
-We typically use a cellular embedded router, but we also use the Netgear Nighthawk MR1100 ($199.99 – purchased) with one of the lines, and we keep one line active in whatever vessel we’re currently storing for remote access & video surveillance – usually in an older cellular embedded router we’re no longer actively testing.
+- Unlimited Plus / Business – We keep our smartphones on this plan that provides 15GB of high speed hotspot (along with several family members – this keeps our costs down).
+But our main AT&T internet source is a couple hotspot lines that are just $40 extra a month (they used to be $20, but in early 2019 they changed this plan around for business accounts).
+We typically use a cellular embedded router, but we also use the Netgear Nighthawk MR1100 ($199.99 – purchased) mobile hotspot.
+And we keep one line active in whatever vessel we’re currently storing for remote access & video surveillance – usually in an older cellular embedded router we’re no longer actively testing.

 - Unlimited Plus was retired on 2/28/2018 – The retired plan allowed hotspot devices to be added that were not subject to the high speed mobile hotspot cap of smartphones (10GB), just subject to network management after 22GB of usage.
 It was sweet sweet SWEET.
 We got plenty of notice out to our members last year to get this plan.
 Their new “unlimited” plans do not allow hotspot devices at all, never mind with unlimited data.